 - Preparing for Law/Graduate School

 International Student Alumni/ae should also see the International student journey maps for additional resources.
-To sign up for a coaching lab, and view all other Career Design programs, go to our events calendar.

 - Canvas modules parallel coaching labs for 24/7 self-paced instruction.
 We recommend Designing Your Career for an overview of both the process and our office (and we continue to add new modules, so check back regularly).